multimediaeval/multimediaeval.github.io/_editions/2022/tasks/sportsvideo.md

 hide: false  <!-- # change this to false once you finish editing-->

 # required info
-title: The 2022 Sport Task: Fine Grained Action Detection and Classification of Table Tennis Strokes from videos. <!-- # add your title here-->
+title: Sport Task: Fine Grained Action Detection and Classification of Table Tennis Strokes from Videos. <!-- # add your title here-->
 subtitle: <!-- # leave this blanck-->
 blurb: This task offers two subtasks: classification of temporally segmented videos of single table tennis strokes and dection of strokes, regardlesss of its class, from untrimmed video. <!-- # add the task blurb here-->
 ---